Wookey-Technologies/sansar-script/README.md

 {
     public override void Init()
     {
-        // Find each user as they enter the scene and list for commands from them ScenePrivate.User.Subscribe(User.AddUser, (UserData ud) =>
+        // Find each user as they enter the scene and listen for commands from them ScenePrivate.User.Subscribe(User.AddUser, (UserData ud) =>
         {
             AgentPrivate agent = ScenePrivate.FindAgent(ud.User);